samtes/software-development-curriculum/rails/routing.markdown

 CRUD, Verbs, and Actions
 ------------------------
 In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to controller actions.
 By convention, each action also maps to particular CRUD operations in a database.
-A single entry in the routing file, such as: <resources :photos> creates seven different routes in your application, all mapping to the Photos controller:
+A single entry in the routing file, such as: 'resources :photos' creates seven different routes in your application, all mapping to the Photos controller:

 | HTTP Verb | Path             | Controller#Action | Used for                                     |
 |-----------|------------------|-------------------|----------------------------------------------|